ipfs-inactive/website/content/docs/commands.md

 DESCRIPTION

   Mount IPFS at a read-only mountpoint on the OS.
-The default, /ipfs and /ipns, are set in the configutation file, but can be overriden by the options.
+The default, /ipfs and /ipns, are set in the configuration file, but can be overriden by the options.
   All IPFS objects will be accessible under this directory.
 Note that the root will not be listable, as it is virtual.
 Access known paths directly.

   You may have to create /ipfs and /ipns before using 'ipfs mount':

   > sudo mkdir /ipfs /ipns
   > sudo chown `whoami` /ipfs /ipns
   > ipfs daemon &
   > ipfs mount

   Example:

   # setup
   > mkdir foo
   > echo "baz" > foo/bar